 Sexual harm and other forms of gender-based violence have no place in the RMIT community.

-To create a safer environment, it is our responsibility is to understand the gendered drivers of violence.
+To create a safer environment, we must understand the gendered drivers of violence.
 We know that the experience of violence is disproportionately experienced by women and girls and is often driven by gender inequality.

 At RMIT we are committed to the elimination of gendered violence.